 Duplo

 Our family has rediscovered Duplo...and we play with it all the time.
-I had moved it down to the crawl space years ago (we have a playing section down there) as it was easier to clean up-no sorting with all the dishes, little people etc. that is in our playroom.
+I had moved it down to the crawl space years ago (we have a playing section down there) as it was easier to clean up sorting with all the dishes, little people, etc. that are in our playroom.
 But with it so quiet at home I thought it was time to bring it up so Danielle and Sharleen would play with it, as they don't go down there unless the big kids are down there.
 And now of course Niessa and Timothy are rediscovering it too.
-Timothy likes to go on-line and put all the Thomas and Bob the Builder sets together, something we have never done.
+Timothy likes to go online and put all the Thomas and Bob the Builder sets together, something we have never done.
 I had no idea we had all the sets as I just bought a big box at a garage sale.
 Getting a bit more playing time in right before bed.
-We have tons of Duplo, most of it I bought second hand.
-It is good to teach kids to share but I have always thought that Lego is something you have to have enough of to even play together other wise it is no fun, and with lots of kids close together in age it was a good investment to spend the money on getting LOTS.
+We have tons of Duplo, most of it I bought second-hand.
+It is good to teach kids to share but I have always thought that Lego is something you have to have enough of to even play together it is no fun, and with lots of kids close together in age it was a good investment to spend the money on getting LOTS.
 At least they can all build something at the same time.
 Danielle getting right in there.
-Only a two year old would play like this...I on the other hand would probably topple forward.
-I just love it when a old toy gets picked up and becomes a favorite again.
+Only a two-year-old would play like this...I on the other hand would probably topple forward.
+I just love it when an old toy gets picked up and becomes a favorite again.

 Book Club

-So my van is fixed and running waaay better then it has in a long time, and to think I was thinking about getting a new mechanic,( I wouldn't trade the one I got for anything.)
-It was actually good for me to be completely house bound for three days...great way to get lots of things done.
-And my vacuum cleaner is working, and he was right, some parts were completely worn out, so now I am working on wearing the new parts out.lol.
-Today I moved my washer and dryer, and almost filled up the vacuum cleaner canister, nothing is more satisfying then cleaning something really dusty and dirty. (sigh)
+So my van is fixed and running waaay better than it has in a long time, and to think I was thinking about getting a new mechanic,( I wouldn't trade the one I got for anything.)
+It was actually good for me to be completely housebound for three days... a great way to get lots of things done.
+My vacuum cleaner is working, and he was right, some parts were completely worn out, so now I am working on wearing the new parts out. lol.
+Today I moved my washer and dryer and almost filled up the vacuum cleaner canister, nothing is more satisfying than cleaning something really dusty and dirty. (sigh)

-So last night was my once a month night out (while maybe I go out a bit more) but I try not to be dashing out the door all the time as I always pay for it the next day in the disorganization of the day.
-But last year when I had the three kids home during the day I decided it was time to start reading again, (before that there was not a hope of reading during the day because as soon a I picked up a book someone would fall out of a tree or bail on a bike etc. and in the evenings I was EXHAUSTED and would fall asleep.) and joined the Library book club.
-There is a good variety of people and ages to get alot of different opions and to learn alot.
-This was the first get together so we all just had to talk about the book/s we read this summer. ( There is so many books out there that I would love to read.)
-The book I told about was "as we forgive" by:catherine claire larson.
+So last night was my once-a-month night out (while maybe I go out a bit more) but I try not to be dashing out the door all the time as I always pay for it the next day in the disorganization of the day.
+But last year when I had the three kids home during the day I decided it was time to start reading again, (before that there was no hope of reading during the day because as soon as I picked up a book someone would fall out of a tree or bail on a bike, etc. and in the evenings I was EXHAUSTED and would fall asleep.) and joined the Library book club.
+There is a good variety of people and ages to get a lot of different options and to learn a lot.
+This was the first get together so we all just had to talk about the book/s we read this summer. ( There are so many books out there that I would love to read.)
+The book I talked about was "As We Forgive" by Catherine Claire Larson.
 This was a book that could move anyone to tears and taught so many good life lessons.

-It is about the Rwandan genocide, and the stories of it's people.
+It is about the Rwandan genocide and the stories of its people.
 The really interesting part of this book was that there would be a chapter on the life of someone and what they all went through, and then a clinical chapter on the psychology of forgiveness.
-For instance what forgiveness is and what it is not, and how some one goes about forgiving.
-What makes the book so emotional is people going back to there neighbours that had killed there husband, raped there daughters and burned everything they had and would would tell them that they forgive them.
+For instance what forgiveness is and what it is not, and how someone goes about forgiving.
+What makes the book so emotional is people going back to their neighbors that had killed their husbands, raped their daughters, and burned everything they had and would tell them that they forgive them.
 And as hard as it was, it is something that brought about "healing" for them.
-This was a really dark and disturbing book, as the true stories were told one realized the horrific things people do to each when driven by fear or by being brain washed, but the amazing power that forgiveness and Christ brings.
-It is not a book I fill forget about, and recommend it to any one.
-So many things that we can get "hung up" about are so insignificant when compared to the crosses that are placed on others.
-(I know those toilet seats, the roll of toilet paper being the right way and the lid back on the tooth paste CAN be important...but some things just have to be let go," be forgiven" when put into perspective) and this book was really good at putting things in perspective...hope you get a chance to read it.
+This was a really dark and disturbing book, as the true stories were told one realized the horrific things people do to each other when driven by fear or by being brainwashed, but the amazing power that forgiveness and Christ bring.
+It is not a book I forget about, and recommend it to anyone.
+So many things that we can get "hung up" about are insignificant when compared to the crosses that are placed on others.
+(I know those toilet seats, the roll of toilet paper being the right way and the lid back on the toothpaste CAN be important...but some things just have to be let go," be forgiven" when put into perspective) and this book was really good at putting things in perspective...hope you get a chance to read it.

 Wednesday, September 22, 2010